MWBC Nutrition and Cancer

 Dietetic clinics

 Dietetic clinics are run throughout the week to support individuals with nutritional concerns following a cancer diagnosis.
-This service offers the opportunity for people to self-refer, or to be professionally referred for 1:1 nutritional advice from a HCPC registered Oncology ( Cancer) Specialist Dietitian.
+This service offers the opportunity for people to self-refer, or to be referred by a professional for 1:1 nutritional advice from a HCPC registered Oncology ( Cancer) Specialist Dietitian.

 Referrals are accepted at any time following a cancer diagnosis, however if we are unable to support your nutritional needs, in some cases your GP may be able to direct you to another dietetic service in your area.